bytebase/bytebase.com-old/content/blog/chatgpt-enhanced-database-tools.md

 ## To wrap up

 It looks like using ChatGPT to enhance data management and analysis for your databases is gonna be an SOP in the database industry.
 Of course, these tools are just the tip of the iceberg, and their integration with ChatGPT is still in its early stages.
 However, it is clear that the benefits of combining ChatGPT with database management tools are enormous.
-Moreover, besides text2sql, ChatGPT can be used in many other database-related fields, such as customer support, query assistance, database management, and data analysis(you can also consult ChatGPT about what else it's capable of).
+Moreover, besides text2sql, ChatGPT can be used in many other database-related fields, such as customer support, query assistance, database management, and data analysis (you can also consult ChatGPT about what else it's capable of).

 DBAs: get ready to retire officially.
-(Just kidding, but perhaps the long-established SQL clients such as Navicat are already feeling a vague sense of crisis.)
+Just kidding, but perhaps the long-established SQL clients such as Navicat are already feeling a bit nervous.